Winter 2026 - 3 Credit Hours

 - You shall not send, upload, or distribute any of the course materials to another person or on the internet.

-- The course materials include the homework and the solutions, practice exams and the solutions, and the exams and the solutions.
+- The course materials include the homework and the solutions, practice exams and the solutions, and the exams.

 - You shall not record or share any videos or audios of the course activities including the lectures and study sessions.